 Ribbon Cutting at Tech.
 School

-The local community will fund the on going operating costs and the school will manufacture retail products to offset the balance of the operating costs.
+The local community will fund the on-going operating costs and the school will manufacture retail products to offset the balance of the operating costs.
 This project goes to show how local people will work very hard to help the youth of their community.

-UOF visited the school in October 2010 and is happy to report that the school is running as planed.
+UOF visited the school in October 2010 and is happy to report that the school is running as planned.
 It was great to meet some of the students and talk with the teachers.
 This is truly a community run project.